MIIMSEKAIST/BayesianOptimization_NCM811/README.md

 Treat the accumulated CSV, optimizer pickle, encoder pickle, and `iteration.txt` as one synchronized campaign state.
 Back them up together before manual editing or migration.

-## Current limitations

-- `config.py`, the initial training CSV, and the accumulated experimental CSV are absent from the public repository, so the current checkout cannot run as-is.
-- `requirements.txt`, automated tests, and a sample configuration are not yet provided.
-- The numerical search bounds and categorical choices cannot be inferred from the committed files alone.
-- `update` currently passes all completed rows to the optimizer on each call, not only newly completed rows.
-Verify whether repeated observations are intended before using the workflow for a new campaign.
-- Pickle files should only be loaded from trusted sources.
-Python pickle can execute arbitrary code during deserialization.
-- The RF tree-to-tree spread used in the reliability plots is a relative uncertainty proxy, not a calibrated Bayesian posterior uncertainty.
-- With small experimental datasets, cross-validation, feature importance, and candidate ranking can be unstable and should be interpreted cautiously.

 ## Reproducing or continuing the included campaign